 For further information: email@example.com.

-Financial results for the last 7 years are displayed here.
+Financial results for the last 7 years before the COVID Pandemic are displayed here.